Skip to content

 Jute care

-An important point to be able to use the jute bag as long as possible is of course a gentle handling.
-With a jute bag, or also clothing from the golden fiber, the most problematic moment is the wash cycle.
-Clothing should always be bought a little larger, because the fibers contract noticeably during washing.
-According to experience, you can count on two dress sizes here.
+An important point in order to be able to use the jute bag for as long as possible is, of course, careful handling.
+The most problematic moment with a jute bag, or clothing made from the golden fiber, is the washing cycle.
+Clothes should always be bought slightly larger, as the fibers contract noticeably during washing.
+Experience has shown that you can expect to go up two dress sizes.

 Of course, you can also wash jute.
 However, at most at 40°C and preferably in a gentle program, for delicates or wool.
 Use for it but gladly your self-righteous detergent.
 A very important point is also that you should definitely dry jute products in the fresh air.
 The fibers can store moisture very well.
 For this reason, if the products are stored in a damp state, there is a risk that the rotting process will begin.